Join Our Israel Trip! March 2021 Click To Learn More

 Do not let any person that you have sinned against go away wondering whether or not (1) you were fully aware of what you did, (2) that you understood how what you did hurt them, and (3) your request for forgiveness is not lacking clarity because of a murky confession.

 What I am describing here is a far cry from apologizing or saying, “I’m sorry.”
-What I am describing here takes you to the heart of the Gospel.
-The Gospel informs us that sin is real and it binds souls, whether the soul belongs the offended or the offender.
-The Gospel informs us that there is healing for our sin.
+What I am describing takes you to the heart of the gospel.
+The gospel informs us that sin is real, and it binds souls, whether the soul belongs to the offended or the offender.
+The gospel tells us that there is healing for our sin.

 But we have a responsibility before God and others to biblically clean up our messes.
-If we do not admit our sin, seek forgiveness for our sin, or require others to forgive us of our sin, then we have dishonored the Gospel by muting its power and marginalizing its purpose.
+If we do not admit our sin, seek forgiveness for our sin, or require others to forgive us of our sin, we have dishonored the gospel by muting its power and marginalizing its purpose.

-The point of the Gospel is to release sinners from their sins.
-Christ came to set the captive free.
-This happens at salvation and it happens for the rest of our lives in our progressive sanctification.
-If we choose to embrace our culture’s habit by saying, “I’m sorry” then we may as well embrace their Jesus too: He was merely a good man, but not the Son of God who died for and removes our sins.
+The point of the gospel is to release sinners from their sins.
+Christ came to set the captive free, which happens at salvation, and it happens for the rest of our lives in our progressive sanctification.
+If we choose to embrace our culture’s habit by saying, “I’m sorry,” we may as well embrace their Jesus too: He was merely a good man, but not the Son of God who died for and obliterates our sins.

 Christians know better, and we can do better.
 Don’t apologize.
 Don’t say, “I’m sorry” when more is needed.
 Ask for forgiveness when you sin, and freely forgive those who ask for it: that is the power of the gospel working in you.